sooluh/sooluh/README.md

 ### ☪️ Ayah of the Day

 <!-- AYAHADAY:START -->
-<sub>_The Bee_</sub><br>
+<sub>_The Cow_</sub><br>
-**Surah An-Nahl** (16: 116)
+**Surah Al-Baqarah** (2: 137)

-> Do not falsely declare with your tongues, “This is lawful, and that is unlawful,” ˹only˺ fabricating lies against Allah.
-Indeed, those who fabricate lies against Allah will never succeed.
+> So if they believe in what you believe, then they will indeed be ˹rightly˺ guided.
+But if they turn away, they are simply opposed ˹to the truth˺.
+But Allah will spare you their evil.
+For He is the All-Hearing, All-Knowing.

-— Jumada al-Akhirah 11, 1445H
+— Jumada al-Akhirah 12, 1445H
 <!-- AYAHADAY:END -->

 ### 📚 Recent Blog Posts